rspec/rspec-rails/README.markdown

     gem "rspec-rails", ">= 2.0.0.a7"

 This will expose generators, including rspec:install.
-Once you run that:
+Now you can run:

     script/rails g rspec:install

-... you'll have the spec task added to your rake tasks.
+This adds the spec directory and some skeleton files, including the "rake spec" task.

 Note that things are in flux, so some generators generate code that doesn't work all that well yet.